PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ### 5.1 Password

-+ First of all, connect the IndustrialPi 4 to a monitor.
++ First of all, connect the IndustrialPI 4 to a monitor.
 A micro HDMI is available on the IndustrialPI 4.<br/>
-+ Connect a keyboard via the IndustrialPi 4 USB ports.<br/>
++ Connect a keyboard via the IndustrialPI 4 USB ports.<br/>
-+ Start the IndustrialPi 4 with the 24VDC supply.
-The Industrial Pi 4 then boots up.<br/>
++ Start the IndustrialPI 4 with the 24VDC supply.
+The IndustrialPI 4 then boots up.<br/>

 > [!IMPORTANT]
-><ins>Installation after a new Image</ins><br/>
+><ins>Installation after a new Image:</ins><br/>
-The first login of the IndustrialPi is:<br/>
+The first login of the IndustrialPI 4 is:<br/>
 Username: pi <br/> Password: raspberry<br/>
-Information comes:<br/>
-The device configuration was detected automatically.
-Manual configuration is therefore not necessary.
+Information comes: The device configuration was detected automatically.
+Manual configuration is therefore not necessary.<br/>
 Press okay<br/>
 You will now be asked to use the password on the sticker.<br/>